dlk3/autokey-wayland/readthedocs/intro.rst

 ===================================

 AutoKey is a keyboard automation utility for the Linux desktop.
 It can be used to automate repetitive keyboard and mouse tasks.
-When hotkeys are pressed, or short abbreviations are typed, AutoKey assists the user by performing predefined actions with the keyboard or mouse.
+When hotkeys are pressed or short abbreviations are typed, AutoKey assists the user by performing predefined actions with the keyboard or mouse.
 When more complex action sequences are required, a Python script can be executed from a hotkey or